Alternative Comics: Marc Arsenault era

 In July 2012, it was announced that Alternative Comics was resuming operations under the new general manager Marc Arsenault, owner of the publisher/distributor Wow Cool, and moving to Cupertino, California.
 (Wow Cool had been formed in New York City in 1988 by Arsenault, Tom Hart, and Sam Henderson, so the company already had established relationships with a number of Alternative Comics' core cartoonists.)

 In February 2015, Alternative Comics formed a distribution cooperative with the small publishers Floating World Comics, Hic and Hoc Publications, Revival House Press, Study Group Comics, Hang Dai Editions, and Steve Lafler/Manx Media.
 Dubbed the Alternative Comics Publishing Co-Op, the publishers agreed to have their titles listed in distribution catalogs under the Alternative Comics banner, thus giving the publishers access to distribution from Diamond Comic Distributors and Consortium Book Sales and Distribution.
-In addition, Altenrative Comics announced it was reviving Indy Magazine (vol. 3).
+In addition, Alternative Comics announced it was reviving Indy Magazine (vol. 3).

 When Sparkplug Comics shut down in June 2016, the company's backlist was moved to Alternative Comics.

 The company again ceased its operations in the spring of 2020, with at least some of its former titles being distributed by Wow Cool.

 In early June 2024, Wow Cool announced on Instagram that "Alternative Comics has landed in its third home of Troy, New York.
 Everything should be up and running by next week."